occivink/mpv-scripts/README.md

 # Foreword

 These scripts are completely independent.
-Some of them work together nicely (e.g. crop.lua and encode.lua) but that's it.
-Just copy whichever scripts you're interested in your `scripts/` directory (see [here](https://mpv.io/manual/master/#lua-scripting) for instructions).
+Some of them work together nicely (e.g. `crop.lua` and `encode.lua`) but that's it.
+Just copy whichever scripts you're interested in to your `scripts/` directory (see [here](https://mpv.io/manual/master/#lua-scripting) for installation instructions).

-# Bindings
+## Bindings

-None of these scripts come with a default binding.
+None of these scripts come with default bindings.
 Instead, you're encouraged to set your own in `input.conf`.
 As an example, this is the relevant part of mine:
 ```
 #crop.lua
 c script-message-to crop start-crop